Teejay128/agentbase-chat/tutorial/tutorial.md

 > The full reference of object types can be found in the [Agentbase docs](https://docs.agentbase.sh/api/message-events).

 ## Scaffolding the Application User Interface
-With a foundational understanding of the Agentbase API, we will now construct the frontend of our application.
+Now that we understand how the Agentbase API works, we can begin constructing the frontend for our application.

+> If you would like to skip this process and go directly into adding Agentbase, clone this repo with the project already setup and the basic UI assembled.

 ### Project Setup and Dependency Installation
 First, Initialize a new Next.js application using the `create-next-app` command.